GreenDelta/openLCA2-manual/src/prod_sys/Creating.md

 	-   **Ignore default providers**: openLCA completely disregards the default providers during the auto-linking process.
 The first suitable process connection found will be used then in each case.

-	After creating a product system, it is possible to add and delete connections in theit is possible to add and delete connections in the ["Model graph"](../prod_sys/model_graph.md) tab.
+	After creating a product system, it is possible to add and delete connections in the ["Model graph"](../prod_sys/model_graph.md) tab.

 </details>